 Relative Strength Indicator

-The Relative Strength Indicator function was developed by J. Welles Wilder.
+The Relative Strength Indicator function is based on the indicator developed by J. Welles Wilder.
 It compares the average of up closes against the average of down closes over a specified number of time periods.
 Resulting values range from 0 to 100.
 Applications of RSI include identifying overbought or oversold situations.
 For example, if the RSI line stalls at a level above 70, this may indicate the stock is overbought.
 Or, if the RSI line drops to a level below 30, this may indicate the stock is oversold and becoming undervalued.

 The Relative Strength Indicator function requires the following input series: